clemsonciti/hpc-workshop/01-accessing-palmetto.md

 ## Basic structure of the cluster

 <img src="fig/palmetto-structure.png" \
-     alt="Structure of the Palmetto Cluster" \
+     alt="Structure of the Palmetto cluster" \
      style="height:350px">

 The Palmetto cluster has several "compute" nodes